-I went to central Alaska to teach a Linux course and a Linux/Unix security course for the Arctic Region Supercomputing Center at the University of Alaska Fairbanks.
+I went to central Alaska to teach a Linux course and a Linux/Unix security course for the Arctic Region Supercomputing Center University of Alaska Fairbanks.
 But I also got to do some tourism while I was there!

 ARSC, the Arctic Region Supercomputing Center, provides high-performance computing and mass storage for the University of Alaska Fairbanks and through UAF to the National Science Foundation, Department of Defense, and other federal government funding agencies interested in various geophysics research projects at which UAF excels.
 These address research topics including ionospheric modeling, arctic weather modeling, arctic sea ice analysis and tracking, and the forecasting and modeling of volcanic ash plumes and tsunamis.

 When I was there, ARSC was running a variety of Cray systems

 (YMP, T3D, T3E, J90, SX-6, XD1, XT5) and IBM and Sun servers.

 Soon after my visit, they deployed a

 with 2080 CPUs (soon increased to 3256 CPUs

 and a 200 TB file system), two SPARC T5440 file servers

 with 7 petabytes of storage each, a Cray XE6